“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Almost every jurisdiction in the US has an ordinance governing land use.

-There are various types of land per most zoning jurisdictions and knowing the type of real estate you purchase is important.
+This is where various types of land use categories are codified and knowing the type of real estate you purchase is important.

 Certain key items you need to know are: